gjheij/linescanning/doc/source/usage.rst

         │   └── sub-001_ses-1_task-2R_run-3_Logs
         └── Raw files (DICOMs/PARRECs)

 Once you've put the files there, you can run ``module 02a`` (if this doesn't do anything, you're probably on an older version.
 This means you do not have access to `02b`; quality control with `MRIqc`).
 This will convert your data to nifti's and store them according to BIDS.
 You can use the ``-n`` flag to specify with which session we're dealing.
 This creates the folder structure outlined above.
 If you also have phase data from your BOLD, then it creates an additional `phase`-folder, which can be used for ``NORDIC`` later on.
 If you have a non-linescanning acquisition (i.e., standard whole-brain-ish data), we'll set the coordinate system to `LPI` for all image.
 This ensures we can use later outputs from fMRIprep_ on our native data, which will help if you want to combine segmentations from different software packages (affine matrices are always a pain; check [here](https://nipy.org/nibabel/coordinate_systems.html) for a good explanation).
 If you have extremely large par/rec files, `dcm2niix` [might fail](https://github.com/rordenlab/dcm2niix/issues/659).
 To work around this, we monitor these error and attempt to re-run the conversion with [call_parrec2nii](https://github.com/gjheij/linescanning/blob/main/bin/call_parrec2nii), which wraps `parrec2nii` that comes with nibabel.
-To do this, use the `--dcm_fix` flag.
 Additionally, we also try to read the phase-encoding direction from the PAR-file, but this is practically impossible.
 So there's two ways to automatically populate the `PhaseEncodingDirection` field in your json files:

 1) Accept defaults: `AP` for BOLD and `PA` for FMAP
 2) Set the `export PE_DIR_BOLD=<value>` in the setup file, with one of `AP`, `PA`, `LR`, or `RL`.
 This sets the phase-encoding direction for the BOLD-data.
 This value is automatically switched for accompanying fieldmaps